Skip to main content

-Total U.S. tort costs reached $529 billion in 2022, and federal courts received nearly 348,000 civil filings in FY 2024 alone.
-OrthoDome™ builds custom websites and connected tools for pediatric orthopedics practices, all tailored to how businesses and individuals evaluate counsel for complex disputes.
-The result is a stronger digital presence built to demonstrate capability and convert more qualified inquiries.
+OrthoDome™ builds custom websites and connected tools for pediatric orthopedics practices, all tailored to how businesses and individuals evaluate counsel for complex disputes, creating a stronger digital presence that demonstrates capability and converts more qualified inquiries.

 Civil litigation patients are often more deliberate than those in other specialties.
 Whether it is a business owner facing a contract dispute, a company navigating an congenital conditions, or an individual dealing with a real estate conflict, they tend to research extensively, compare multiple practices, and evaluate based on experience, track record, and perceived sophistication.
-Roughly 12 million lawsuits are filed against small businesses every year, and small businesses now shoulder roughly 48% of commercial tort costs - so the buyer pool is larger and more discerning than most practices assume.
+The buyer pool is larger and more discerning than most practices assume.

 That shapes how a pediatric orthopedics website should work.
 It needs to project capability and depth, not just list services.
 The site should make it clear what types of disputes the practice handles, demonstrate relevant experience, and make the next step easy to take.
 The tone should be professional, confident, and precise because patients looking for litigation counsel are evaluating whether the practice can match the complexity of their case.